Average Weather in Šiauliai Lithuania

 The brighter period of the year lasts for 3.5 months, from May 1 to August 16, with an average daily incident shortwave energy per square meter above 5.0 kWh.
 The brightest day of the year is June 19, with an average of 6.2 kWh.

 The darker period of the year lasts for 4.1 months, from October 19 to February 21, with an average daily incident shortwave energy per square meter below 1.5 kWh.
 The darkest day of the year is December 19, with an average of 0.3 kWh.

 For the purposes of this report, the geographical coordinates of Šiauliai are 55.933 deg latitude, 23.317 deg longitude, and 387 ft elevation.

-The topography within 2 miles of Šiauliai contains only modest variations in elevation, with a maximum elevation change of 141 feet, and an average elevation above sea level of 389 feet.
+The topography within 2 miles of Šiauliai contains only modest variations in elevation, with a maximum elevation change of 141 feet and an average elevation above sea level of 389 feet.
 Within 10 miles also contains only modest variations in elevation (226 feet).
-Within 50 miles contains significant variations in elevation (748 feet).
+Within 50 miles contains only modest variations in elevation (748 feet).

 The area within 2 miles of Šiauliai is covered by artificial surfaces (82%), within 10 miles by cropland (58%) and trees (25%), and within 50 miles by cropland (63%) and trees (28%).